15 Bullshit Myths Broke Wannabe Niche Marketers Like You Believe

 No matter what monetization method you follow, you need to build an email list to generate sustainable income from your niche site.

-You need to build a pool of loyal subscribers who trust you and to whom you can reach out via email whenever you have a new offer to promote.
+You need to build a pool of loyal subscribers who trust you and to whom you can reach out via email whenever you have a new offer to promoting.

 Attracting 100-200 subscribers per day and converting 10-20 of them into email subscribers is much better than getting 1000 visitors every day who never return to your site.